Ericdataplus/XGboost-template/README.md

 - imputing and onehotencoding - [imputing](https://www.kaggle.com/alexisbcook/missing-values) and [onehotencoding](https://www.kaggle.com/alexisbcook/categorical-variables) but these two are bundled together in [pipelines kaggle course](https://www.kaggle.com/alexisbcook/pipelines)

-## then after that you can do the model running part and error evualtion part
+## then after that you can do the model running part and error evaluation part

 - usually xgboost and mean absolute error with maybe some cross validation [XGBoost](https://www.kaggle.com/alexisbcook/xgboost) -  [cross validation](https://www.kaggle.com/alexisbcook/cross-validation)